dtcenter/METviewer/docs/Users_Guide/reliabilityplots.rst

 the actual chance of observing the event is closer to 35%.

-The histogram shows the relative frequency with which the event has been predicted (typically over the reference period and at all gridpoints) with different levels of probability.
+The histogram shows the relative frequency with which the event has been predicted (typically over the reference period and at all grid points) with different levels of probability.
 In the example, the majority of forecasts predict low probabilities of precipitation (near the climatological probability of ~5%).
 The forecast system is also capable of predicting